CanInBad/BDCC_wiki/How-to-install-BDCC-mods.md

 > [!NOTE]
 > 1. The mod browser is sorted by newest first by default.
 > 2. You can scroll down in the mod's information if the description is long enough.
-> 3. Don't forget to read the description.
+> 3. <ins>Don't forget</ins> to read the description.
 > 4. Download button is always on top of the metadata/information

 > [!WARNING]
 > Some mods will show you what game version its compatible with.
-> It is not recommended to download and run mods that isn't compatible.
+> It is best to avoid downloading and run mods that isn't compatible with the current version.
 > On that note, few mods' description will tell you if it should be fine to run or not.
+If you have any doubt, try to seek the mod maker and ask them directly

 <div align="center">